nlp-tlp/iof-maintenance-class/README.md

 ![Alt text](images\mwo-description.svg)

-First we will look at the paper online then we will examine code for importing the data and building the ontology in a Google Colab.
+First we will look at the paper online.

-## Links

 A copy of the paper is available

 https://content.iospress.com/articles/semantic-web/sw233299?resultNumber=0&totalResults=10&start=0&q=hodkiewicz&resultsPageSize=10&rows=10

-A link to the Google CoLab file is here https://colab.research.google.com/drive/1gVgtC-JcXikNPzpp8p1wIGstF0EEnwBl?usp=sharing
+Following this we will examine code for importing the data and building the ontology in a Google Colab https://colab.research.google.com/drive/1gVgtC-JcXikNPzpp8p1wIGstF0EEnwBl?usp=sharing

 A link to the GitHub file for the paper is

 https://github.com/uwasystemhealth/Paper_Archive_Maintenance_Activity

+### Part 3: Information extraction from unstructured text and the role of ontologies in this process

+This section will provide a high level overview of a pipeline based on a set of open source tools to enable companies to clean and annotate their data with entities and relations, use the annotated text to fine tune a large language model and query the resulting knowledge graph.
+All the tools have been developed by the nlp-tlp group at the University of Western Australia.

+Links to the tools are at

+**Quickgraph annotation tool** for entity and relation annotation at https://quickgraph.tech/

+**Mudlark PyPi** - Python package for automatically cleaning the technical language present across many CSV-based datasets https://pypi.org/project/mudlark/

+**Puggle PyPi** - Python package for cConverting the output of entity typing models and annotation tools into a Neo4J graph https://pypi.org/project/puggle/

+**Redcoat annotation tool** for entity annotation at https://github.com/nlp-tlp/redcoat

+**LexiClean** an annotation tool for rapid multi-task lexical normalisation https://github.com/nlp-tlp/lexiclean

+**CleanGraph** - Human-in-the-loop Knowledge Graph Refinement and Completion https://github.com/nlp-tlp/CleanGraph

+Other tools are available at https://nlp-tlp.org/github, and there are some demos available on line at https://nlp-tlp.org/software-demos

+For the rest of this workshop we will return to the powerpoint slides [here](powerpoint/IOF-maintenance-workshop-2024.pptx)

 ### Contact details